-Fig. 6: The DLWA for a setassociative cache running on WREN with 7% overprovisioning.
+Fig. 6.
+The DLWA for a set-associative cache running on WREN with 7% overprovisioning.
 EUs have to be less than 128 KB to significantly reduce DLWA.

-Lesson for flash caches: We find that reducing EU size only improves WA for very small EU sizes.
-To realize a significant reduction in WA, the EU size must be tens of KBs, but that is unachievable in current devices (Sec.
+Lesson for flash caches: We find that reducing EU size only improves wA for very small EU sizes.
+To realize a significant reduction in wA, the EU size must be tens of KBs, but that is unachievable in current devices (Sec.
 3).
-Hence, we conclude that WREN alone does not reduce WA for caches.
-To reduce WA, we must also re-design the cache.
+Hence, we conclude that WREN alone does not reduce wA for caches.
+To reduce wA, we must also re-design the cache.

-FairyWREN Overview and Design
+5 FairyWREN Overview and Design

-FairyWREN uses WREN to substantially reduce WA by unifying cache admission with garbage collection.
-The resulting reduction in overall writes lets FairyWREN use denser flash while extending device lifetime to improve sustainability.
+FairyWren uses WREN to substantially reduce was by unifying cache admission with garbage collection.
+The resulting reduction in overall writes lets FairyWren use denser flash while extending device lifetime to improve sustainability.